-Can an Administrator Sell a House in California?
-What to Know
+Can an Administrator of an Estate Sell Property in California?

-Yes, an administrator can sell a house in California.
-However, whether court approval is required depends on the authority granted under probate law.
-With limited authority, court confirmation is typically needed before the sale can be completed.
+However, whether the administrator can sell without separate court approval depends on the authority granted by the probate court.
+Under California’s Independent Administration of Estates Act, a sale with full authority can often move forward without a separate court confirmation hearing.
+With limited authority, court confirmation is usually required before the sale can be completed.

 Coastal view at the Pedro Point Headlands, Pacifica California with ocean, hillside greenery, and coastal trees in San Mateo County